alexchilton1/7MU011-Reactive-Sound-Installation/README2.md

 # 7MU011-Reactive-Sound-Installation
-The project is a sound installation that responds to stimuli and continuously evolves via user input.
+This project is a sound installation that responds to stimuli and continuously evolves via user input.
 User input is made possible through the use of a range of different sensors, interfaced with a computer via several Arduino microcontrollers.
 The software element of this project was built using two main platforms; each sensor had its behaviour scripted using the Arduino's IDE (Intergrated Development Environment), and the audio section of this installation was built in Pure Data.

 ## Acronyms/Abbreviations/Symbols
 ```